You can run PHP Insights in your CI by defining a level you want to reach with the options

 In case you develop a library or a plugin, it could be compatible with a large panel of dependency versions.

 So you can launch your

-composer update with
+composer update with the

---prefer-lower flag to tests theses minimum version.
+--prefer-lower flag to test these minimum versions.

 phpinsights returns an exit error code if security issues are found, you can disable this check by adding the

 Note : For a project inspection, you should never use this option to keep your project safe.